sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - (optional) Any **links** you want included (_your email address, website, or profiles on GitHub, Twitter, LinkedIn, etc._).
 - (optional) A PDF copy of your **curriculum vitae (CV)**.

-It's your responsibility to keep this profile up to date.
-If anything changes, ask Peter to update the relevant portion of your profile.
+Peter will then put your profile on the website.
+If anything changes about your profile info, ask Peter to update the relevant portion of your profile - it's your responsibility to keep it up to date!

 ## Lab Tools

 We use programming tools for a lot of our work.
 Install at least the following, in addition to Slack and GitHub Desktop:
 - **MATLAB**.
 DU has a site license.
 See [here](https://www.du.edu/it/services/software/software-catalog/98fd1bf31b3c74101f05433fbd4bcb8e) to download and install.
+- **PsychToolBox**.
+PTB is a free add-on to MATLAB, used to control the screen and interact with  input/output devices (e.g., keyboard, mouse, eye tracker).
+See [here](http://psychtoolbox.org/) to download & install once MATLAB is all set up.
 - **R**.
 R is free.
 We suggest using RStudio (Desktop edition).
 See [here](https://www.rstudio.com/products/rstudio/) to download and install.

-You may want to consider other tools too, including Python (_free_), the Adobe Creative Suite (_DU site license_; e.g., Illustrator, Photoshop), Office 365 (_DU site license_; see [here](https://www.du.edu/it/services/software/software-catalog/c92f351698f2f500dd56f94121b032e7)), and more.
+You may want to consider other tools too, including Python (_free_), the Adobe Creative Suite (_DU site license_; e.g., Illustrator, Photoshop; see [here](https://www.du.edu/it/services/software/software-catalog/9ef158601bd930101f05433fbd4bcb74)), Office 365 (_DU site license_; see [here](https://www.du.edu/it/services/software/software-catalog/c92f351698f2f500dd56f94121b032e7)), Zotero (_free & paid versions_; used for PDF management, annotation, and citation management in Word and/or Google Docs; see [here](https://www.zotero.org/)) and more.

 ## Lab Space